jaruji/Elm-modularity/ModularityAnalyser/README.md

 serve -s build
 ```

 The last command shown above will serve your static site on the port **5000**.
-Like many of [serve](https://github.com/zeit/serve)’s internal settings, the port can be adjusted using the `-p` or `--port` flags.
+Like many of [serve](https://github.com/zeit/serve)’s internal Boilerplate, the port can be adjusted using the `-p` or `--port` flags.

 Run this command to get a full list of the options available: